 Update June 16 — A 23-year-old woman was also shot during this incident, according to a CPD report.
-The woman was seated in a car on the 200 block of North Wabash when a bullet struck her in the right cheek, the report said.
+The woman was seated in a car on the 200 block of North Wabash when a bullet struck her in the left cheek, the report said.

 A man was critically wounded in an apparent shootout on a busy Loop street corner overnight, according to a CPD report.
 Police confirmed shots were fired at least two other times in the downtown neighborhood Saturday night and early Sunday, but no injuries were reported in the earlier incidents.

 Around 2 a.m., a bullet struck the shooting victim in the left side of his back and exited through his right shoulder in the 200 block of North Wabash, according to a CPD report.
 The man’s friend sought help from police who were in the area.
 Those officers reportedly found the victim lying on the southeast corner of Wabash and Wacker near Hotel Monaco.